Jan Verbesselt and Dainius Masiliunas

 Optional: If you want to learn more about Bash scripting: https://help.ubuntu.com/community/Beginners/BashScripting

 For the next section, let’s download a file from the Intro to raster tutorial.
-Manually download the gewata.zip file from Github (link) and unzip in a data directory you create, you should have a .TIF file.
+Manually download the gewata.zip file from Github (link).
+Create a data directory and unzip it there, you should have a .TIF file.
 Then navigate to this directory in your terminal.

 Using the GDAL library from the terminal